MatheusFernandesDuarte/Job-Market-Scraper/backend/README.md

-# 🧠 Job Market Scraper
+# 🧠 Job Market Scraper - Backend

 **Job Market Scraper** is a focused, production-oriented MVP that automates the discovery of international job postings by composing targeted Google search queries and retrieving results via the **Google Custom Search (CSE) API**.